Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach: Introduction

 Thus, we can consider changes in both GR and Teleparallel theory in order to build alternative models of gravitation.
 An important family of modifications of the Einstein-Hilbert action are the theories $f(R)$ where we have a function of the scalar of curvature as Lagrangian density.
 However, the field equations of these models are {in general} fourth order differential equations, which makes their analysis difficult.
 It is possible, then, to make equivalent modifications in the Teleparallel theory considering the Lagrangian density as a function of the torsion scalar.
 These models, in turn, have the advantage of taking us to second order field equations, therefore, simpler than those obtained in $f(R)$.
 It is worth mentioning that the theory $f(T)$ has presented interesting cosmological and astrophysical solutions, providing alternative interpretations for the acceleration phases of the universe \cite {Ferraro}-\cite{Karami}.

-Tolman-Oppenheimer-Volkoff (TOV) \cite{TOV} equations are derived from the theory of gravity and can be used to model the structure of a spherically symmetrical object that is in hydrostatic equilibrium.
-From the Einstein-Hilbert action of GR, these equations are obtained and can be used to describe, for example, neutron stars.
+{Generalized Tolman-Oppenheimer-Volkoff} (TOV) \cite{TOV} equations are derived from the theory of gravity and can be used to model the structure of a spherically symmetrical object that is in hydrostatic equilibrium.
+From the Einstein-Hilbert action of GR, {equations are} obtained and can be used to describe, for example, neutron stars.
 With this, it is possible to determine, among other things, the maximum mass allowed for this type of star {for a given equation of state}.
 In this sense, considering different gravity models could, in principle, lead us to different maximum masses, see \cite{Nunes}.
 This would be important, for example, to explain one of the components involved in the event GW190814 \cite{GW} concerning the coalescence involving a black hole of 22.2–24.3 $M_\odot$ and a compact object of mass 2.50–2.67 $M_\odot$, the latter being a relatively high-mass neutron star or a low-mass black hole.
 Therefore, it is evident the great relevance of considering alternative models of gravitation, such as the $f(T)$ models in the description of compact objects.

 The goal of our study is to propose a specific family of $f(T)$ models and consider their applications in some astrophysical contexts, namely, the description of compact objects such as neutron stars.
 Such models must present solutions for these objects with a mass-radius relation that is in agreement with the observations.
 For this, it is necessary to obtain the TOV equations corresponding to the model in question and look for solutions of these equations.
-The proposal is to obtain these solutions for neutron stars from a more general approach than those already presented in the literature \cite{Ganiou, Kpa, Pace}.
+The proposal is to obtain these solutions for neutron stars from a more general approach than those already presented in the literature \cite{Ganiou}-\cite{Pace}.

 The TOV equations for $f(T)$ models will depend on the form assumed for this function and, together with the equation of state of neutron star, lead us to a system of coupled differential equations of non-trivial resolution.
-Thus, many authors choose to consider perturbative cases, approximations, assume conditions on the parameters of the theory or restrict themselves to very simple forms for $f(T)$, which is avoided with the approach presented in this paper.
+Thus, many authors choose to consider perturbative cases, approximations, assume conditions on the parameters of the theory or restrict themselves to very simple forms for $f(T)$, which is avoided with the approach presented in this paper. {It is worth mentioning that in \cite{Ilijic}, the authors seem to be among the few who solve the problem appropriately for a particular $f(T)$.}